Institute in Basic Life Principles: IBLP Teachings

-The consumption of media, such as television, movies, most music, and the internet, is limited due to concern about immoral content or content that doesn't align with their religious beliefs, though Christian music is mostly accepted.
-Similarly, some toys are prohibited for the same reasons.
-Substances that have mentally impairing properties such as alcohol, drugs, and psychedelics, are not permitted.
+The consumption of media, such as television, movies, most music (including Contemporary Christian Music and Christian Rock), and the internet, is limited due to concern about immoral or "worldly" content.
+Similarly, some toys are prohibited for the same reasons (notably, Cabbage Patch Dolls, which Gothard considered "demonic").
+Substances that have mentally impairing properties (such as alcohol, tobacco, and street drugs) are not permitted.

-Women are expected to wear dresses or skirts that are knee-length at a minimum, and loose-fitting, opaque shirts and blouses.
+Women are expected to wear dresses or skirts that are knee-length at a minimum, and loose-fitting, opaque shirts and blouses (pants or pantsuits are considered "ungodly" when worn by women, under the premise that such clothing is forbidden in the Old Testament as it "pertains to a man").
 Text printed onto dresses is not allowed, as it is thought to bring attention to the body.
-Men are expected to wear dark suits and white shirts; jeans are seen as ungodly.
+Jewelry and makeup, though not explicitly forbidden, are discouraged; head coverings (like those worn by women in Amish and Mennonite groups) are not required but can often be seen within IBLP groups.
+Men are expected to wear dark suits and white shirts when not wearing work gear.
 Men are also expected to be circumcised, as being uncircumcised is seen as impure.